 In July 2013 Tony Bray, Scott Miles, Zippy Davies and Dave Pearce swam from Ryde to Portsmouth to raise funds and awareness for Motor Neurone Disease.

-The idea had come to Tony as a personal challenge in July 2012 when, having worked away from home for a while, eating all the wrong stuff, Tony felt he he needed to get back into shape.
+The idea had come to Tony as a personal challenge in July 2012 when, having worked away from home for a while, eating all the wrong stuff, he felt that he needed to get back into shape.
 Tony announced to all that would listen that he was going to swim the Solent – much to everyone’s amusement.
 However he trained hard, changed his diet and lost nearly 5 stone.
-During 2013 year Tony picked up other swimmers and together the goal was achieved.
+During 2013 Tony picked up other swimmers and together the goal was achieved.

 This is what the Queens Harbour Master says about the crossing: